realmorg/realm/apps/web/src/pages/docs/learn/global-states.md

 ## How to define a Global State?

 You can define a global state with `<global-state>` tag.
 It's similar with <anchor-link href="/docs/learn/states">Element's State</anchor-link> but this time it's global.
-It can be accessed from anywhere.
+State that can be accessed from anywhere.

 ## Use case: Global Counter